Adult

 Hepatic impairment

-No dose adjustment necessary but monitor liver function closely.
+No dose adjustment necessary but monitor LFTs closely.

-• There is a clinically significant interaction between carbapenems and sodium valproate or valproic acid which results in reduced valproate plasma concentrations with potential for inadequate seizure control.
-If patient is already prescribed sodium valproate or valproic acid and meropenem is recommended discuss with Micro/ID and relevant medical team.
+• There is a clinically significant interaction between carbapenems and sodium valproate or valproic acid, which results in reduced valproate plasma concentrations with potential for inadequate seizure control.

 References